IAmHeroForFun/IAmHeroForFun/README.md

 - 💬 Ask me about **Technology.**

-- 👨 Working as IT Support or sysadmin(I think so), cannot disclose because it's not so fun currently.
+- 👨 Working as IT Support or sysadmin(I think so), cannot disclose.

 - 📫 How to reach me **iamheroforfun@gmail.com**